Joyce156/intro-html/README.md

 # introduction to HTML
  HTML stands for Hyper text  markup  language
     The structure of HTML includes the following elements:
-  -  '<!Doctype html>' -specifies the version of html the file uses
+  -  `<!Doctype html>` -specifies the version of html the file uses
-  -  '<html></html>' -this is the root element
+  -  `<html></html>` -this is the root element
-  -  '<head></head>' -this is where we add the meta data about the application we are building.it consists of information that we do not want includede as part of the actual page content
+  -  `<head></head>` -this is where we add the meta data about the application we are building.it consists of information that we do not want includede as part of the actual page content
-  -   '<body></body>' -this contains all the information that you want to show to the web users
+  -   `<body></body>` -this contains all the information that you want to show to the web users

    ...
       html